uncg-csc340/dyvert/README.md

 >It is designed to track team projects: backlogs, sprints, and tasks.
 WMS helps
 >highlight tasks that are underway or upcoming, who they are assigned to, as well as detail progress towards completion.
 >Managers can create Scrums and tasks.
 They can also approve timesheets.
 Employees (devs) can see tht tasks assigned to them,
->indicate when they start and finish working on them, as well as add notes on the tasks they work on
+>indicate when they start and finish working on them, as well as add notes on the tasks they work on.
 >Administrators are in control of who has access to the app and what their roles are.